hairyf/overlastic/docs/en/guide/support-vue2.md

   methods: {
     onClick() {
       // use this.$visible
-      // use this.$confirm or this.$cancel
+      // use this.$resolve or this.$reject
     }
   }
 }